Quiz Concorso Segretari comunali e provinciali

 Quesiti Risposta Multipla

-Read the extract taken from CNBC and then choose the correct option.
-In the context of the article, what does FELLOW mean?
+Read the extract taken from The Guardian and then choose the correct option.
+What does 'TO GIVE LIE TO SOMETHING' mean?

 AMagazine.it